-The Investigating Manager will contact the person to discuss the issue.
-They will thoroughly investigate the complaint with support from the Complaints Officer and will aim to provide a response within 10 working days from the date of acknowledgement.
+The Complaint Office will contact the person to discuss the issue.
+They will thoroughly investigate the complaint and will aim to provide a response within 10 working days from the date of acknowledgement.
+On occasion, a Service Manager will investigate and complete the complaint response.

-If this timescale is not achievable, the Complaint Officer or Investigating Manager will explain the reasons why and agree a revised timescale with the complainant.
+If this timescale is not achievable, the Complaint Officer or Service Manager will explain the reasons why and agree a revised timescale with the complainant.
 This will not exceed a further 10 working days without a good reason and in agreement with the complainant.
 When a customer is informed about an extension, they will be provided with the contact details of the Housing Ombudsman.